osiota10/alx-system_engineering-devops/0x02-shell_redirections/README.md

 23. Empty casks make the most noise
 24. A gif is worth ten thousand words - Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
 25. Acrostic - Create a script that decodes acrostics that use the first letter of each line.
+26. The biggest fan - Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.